ALudvick/ALudvick/README.md

 About me 👾
 ---------------------

 Hi!
 My name is Aleksandr and i'm Java developer.
-I'm worked 8 years in gaming industry as manual tester and game designer.
-After that I radically changed my profession at the 30 age.
-I learned programming on my own and now worked in Sber (Lead IT company in Russia).
-I write scripts, stubs, emulators.
+Worked 8 years in gaming industry as manual tester and game designer.
+After that, I radically changed my profession at my 30 age.

+ I learned programming on my own and now coding for the leadind IT company in Russia, Sber.
+ Creating {dificult} scripts, stubs, emulators...
  A little more about me:
 *   🌱 started career at gamedev as QA (manual testing)
 *   ☕️ i have more than 3 yeras of experience with Java
 *   📲 in my free time I create applications for Google Play and bots for messanges